silksil/NOTES-CHEATSHEET/clientAndServer/graphQl/client/apollo-react-graphQl.md

 }
 ```
 `this.props.data.refetch()` only works for the data that is associated with that component!
 If you call refetch(), but you go to a different component, it's not assured that the data shows up in that component.

+An another alternative is by assigning an id to every piece of data.
+This is discussed above in the section `Storing Data Apollo Store`.

 ### Queries in a seperate folder
 To prevent duplicating code and keep organised it is convention to put the queries in a seperate folder (queries) and file.
 For example, we create a file `fetchSongs` in queries: